-- 1. Students must seek permission from the program instructor by obtaining a completed pink sign out permission slip from the instructor. - 2.
+- 1. Students must seek permission from the program instructor. - 2.
 A student 18 years of age or older must have an Age of Majority on file at the sending school and MOCC before he or she can sign out without parent permission. - 3.
 If a student is not 18 years of age, the student must have a note from a parent, guardian, principal or coach or the student must contact a parent, guardian, principal or coach by phone and have the instructor, principal/designee, or office staff verify the call. - 4.
-Students must take the instructor signed pink sign-out permission slip to the office for verification before signing out.
+Student must use the QR Code to sign out after permission is granted and verified.